Bluetooth Low Energy

 - Ability to read and process hundreds of beacons per second

-- Ability to read and process and BLT v4 or v5 standard beacon, including iBeacon, Eddystone, or Proprietary
+- Ability to read and process and BLE v4 or v5 standard beacon, including iBeacon, Eddystone, or Proprietary

 - External antenna connector allows for ideal placement and antenna type depending on use case